 The International Student Identity Card (ISIC) is an internationally accepted card for all students.
 The ISIC card proves your student status and gives over 40,000 discounts worldwide for international travel, restaurants, museums, international phone calls, etc. Use the ISIC Discount Finder to find out what discounts you can receive with the ISIC card.
 The ISIC is accepted in over 100 countries.

-Your mobility trajectory may be affected by unforeseen circumstances whilst you are in your travels for study or in study abroad experience.
+Your mobility trajectory may be affected by unforeseen circumstances while you are in your travels for study or in study abroad experience.
 Or you may have made plans to travel after your mobility has ended.
-In all cases, you should make any deviation of the original trajectory known to the University of Twente by 1.
-Informing your Exchange Coordinator, and 2.
-Your Mobility-Online registration.
+In all cases, you should make any deviation of the original trajectory known to the University of Twente by:

 We realize unforeseen circumstance may arise at any time.
 Should you find yourself part of a calamity or have been affected by a calamity either physically or mentally, and you can reach out, make sure you notify your family and/or friends first.
 The UT also appreciates knowing how you are doing.
 You may always contact our calamity service via email@example.com.